-Roughly three days after signing up, you will get a promo offer of 3,000 bonus points on your first stay.
-You need to opt in to this offer and then book within three months.
+This might not still happen, but roughly three days after I signing up, I received a promo offer of 3,000 bonus points on your first stay.
+You needed to opt in to this offer and then book within three months.
 It works OK if you have already booked, as we found out.
-Just make sure you join the programme a few days before your stay to give the offer time to arrive.
+There is no certainty that this offer is still running.

 Members get a 10% hotel food and drink discount at weekends

 How do I earn points?

 It is a simple system outlined here.
 You earn 2 points per SEK / NOK / DKK you spend, 20 points per € and 6 points per PLN.
 Members with higher status receive a 25% bonus.

 Points are awarded after VAT which, in Sweden, is 25% and so makes a noticeable impact.